apache/airavata/modules/cloud/ansible-playbooks/README.md

   `ansible-playbook -i hosts site.yml  -t "mesos"`

-  If everything works without any error, now you have running mesos cluster on aws instances.
+If everything works without any error, now you have running mesos cluster on aws/openstack instances.

-## verifying installation
+## Verifying installation

 1. If your plays works without any error.
 Now you can access Mesos master console using `http://<master-ip>:5050` run following in one of Mesos master node to find which instance is the leader of cluster.